cryslith/coinvolution/notes.md

 ## GMap library

-# - Optimize data structures
-#   - Consider using tinyset or smallset for orbit searches
-#   - Consider map<dart, smallvec<dart>> for gmap alphas
 - Gmap shouldn't be a type, it should be an interface
   - Dart is associated type for different kinds of gmap to allow efficient implementation of grids
   - Can always convert to explicit representation
-- Include orbit reprs into gmap
-  - Orbit repr is minimum dart in orbit
+- Use minimum darts for orbit maps
-  - Each orbit has a canonical dart representing it
+  - Each orbit is represented by its minimum element
-  - Change orbit maps to use orbit reprs instead of cloning
+  - Avoid cloning in maps
+- Tests for python version
+- Port python improvements to rust

 ## Graph display